 GO BACKWebsite REMEDIATIONFind out if your website is compliant

-Squarespace has been an increasingly popular website-building platform over the years.
-Launched in 2004, Squarespace now generates annual revenue of $754.2 million.
+Squarespace has become an increasingly popular website-creation platform over the years.
+Launched in 2004, Squarespace now generates annual revenue worth $754.2 million.

 Because simply being on Squarespace doesn’t make your website accessible.
 You have to add accessibility tools to ensure that your website is accessible and compliant.

 Curious to learn more about ADA compliance website guidelines?
 Feel free to check our guide!

 You can also learn about WCAG compliance by reading our WCAG guide.

 That being said, let’s dive into how you can make your Squarespace website accessible for all.
 If you’re a website owner and want to attain Squarespace accessibility, continue reading!